Ragghad/Path-2/README.md

 # Path-2
-My works in Robotics (in Smart Method)
+My works in Robotics (in Smart Methods Course)